How long will it take me to master Italian? Find out in 3 minutes!

 - What’s your motivation to learn Italian?

-Let’s take a look at how they impact how fast you learn Italian.
+Let’s take a look at how they impact how fast you learn this beautiful language.

 There’s no single answer to “How long does it take to learn Italian?”